howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 </Instruction>

 As you can see, you added a new `Vote` type to the data model.
-It has a one-to-many relationships to the `User` and the `Link` type.
+It has one-to-many relationships to the `User` and the `Link` type.
 This expresses that one `User` can vote for the same `Link` exactly once.

 To apply the changes and update your Prisma GraphQL API so it includes CRUD operations for the new `Vote` type, you need to deploy the service again.